MicrosoftDocs/altspace-vr/altspace-vr/faqs/altspacevr-app-faq.md

 ### App version in client logs

 AltspaceVR reports the app version in the client logs file as "Altspace Version" during application startup.
-This would be a good option to get the app version if you can't successfully log into the client, but it did attempt to start before failing.
+This would be an excellent option to get the app version if you can't log into the client successfully, but it did attempt to start before failing.

 ### Windows

-On Windows, the client logs file can be found via Windows Explorer at:
+On Windows, you can find the client logs file via Windows Explorer at:

 ```
 %userprofile%\AppData\LocalLow\Microsoft\AltspaceVR\Player.log
 %userprofile%\AppData\LocalLow\Microsoft\AltspaceVR\Player-prev.log
 ```

-This file is overwritten each time you launch AltspaceVR.
+This file overwrites each time you launch AltspaceVR.
 'Player.log' represents your latest session, and 'Player-prev.log' represents the previous session.

 ### Via PowerShell